 You can include more than one Emotional Support Animal in your ESA letter.

 Number Eight: Why Having a Pet is Good for Your Health

 According to the Harvard Medical School, owning a pet can bring love and companionship to any home.
 How you select and live with your pet could shield you against heart conditions and equally can extend your life.
 For instance, owning a dog helps you remain active.
 You get to walk your dog, which helps boost your physical activity, and in return, you benefit from better health.

 The publication pointed out some of the rewards of having a pet.
 For instance, dogs reduce stress levels and promote inclusivity.
 Pets offer good companionship, which prevents loneliness.
 Besides, walking a pet increases your body activity and thus lowers your blood pressure and cholesterol levels.

-Number Nine: A Web-Based Study of Dog Ownership and Depression Among People Living with HIV
+Number Nine: A Web-Based Study of Dog Ownership and Depression

 People living with HIV(PLHIV) are most likely to fall into depression, as compared to HIV-negative people.
 Studies are continually trying to improve the living standards of PLHIV, and research shows that owning a pet could be a potential solution to lower depression.
 This web-based study, published by JMIR Publications, aimed to examine the connection between dog ownership and depression.